phildrip/toe/README.md

 #### trip-free test stubs

-## IN DEVELOPMENT, DO NOT USE YET

-toe is a Go tool that automatically generates stub implementations for Go interfaces.
-It's useful for creating test doubles in unit tests - but only stubs, not mocks or fakes.
+`toe` is a Go tool that automatically generates thread-safe stub implementations for Go interfaces.
+It's useful for creating test doubles in unit tests.
+It is inspired by `pegomock` but focuses exclusively on stubbing.

 ## Features

-- Generates stub implementations for any Go interface
+- Generates stub implementations for any Go interface, **including those with generic type parameters**.
-- Records method calls and their parameters
-- Allows setting up return values for stubbed methods
-- Thread-safe
+- **Optional Concurrency Safety**: Stubs can be generated with or without a `sync.Mutex` to help detect race conditions in your code.
+- **Call Recording**: All method calls are recorded, allowing you to assert how many times a method was called and with which parameters.
+- **Flexible Return Values**: You can set up stubbed methods to return specific fixed values or to execute a custom lambda function for more complex logic.

 ## Installation

-To install toe, use the following command:
+To install `toe`, use the following command:

 ```bash
 go get github.com/phildrip/toe